Colitis refers to the inflammation of the colon.

 If you prefer a more natural approach, try this natural remedy if your dog has colitis or similar digestive problems:

-This is a 100% herbal remedy specially formulated to support digestive health and functioning in pets.
+This is a 100% herbal remedy that supports digestive health and functioning in pets.
 It uses herbs such as marshmallow, mullein, and Oregon grape, and more, all of which are well known for supporting, soothing, and protecting the digestive system.